sedrickwall/Sedrick-Wall-Portfolio/BLOG_CONTENT_GUIDE.md

 ## Current System Design

-The blog uses a **bundled approach** for reliability on static deployments:
+The blog uses a **hybrid approach** for ease of use and performance:
-- **Content**: Written in Markdown files, bundled into JavaScript at build time
+- **Content**: Written in Markdown files (easy to edit)
-- **Metadata**: Registered in a TypeScript file for fast loading and type safety
+- **Metadata**: Registered in a TypeScript file (enables fast loading and type safety)

-This means adding a new post requires **three simple steps**:
+This means adding a new post requires **two files**:
-1. Create your markdown content file in `client/src/content/blog/`
+1. Your markdown content file
-2. Import it in `client/src/pages/BlogPost.tsx`
-3. Add metadata entry in `content/blog/metadata.ts`
+2. A metadata entry in `metadata.ts`

-This approach ensures your blog works perfectly on Vercel and other static hosting platforms by bundling the markdown content directly into your JavaScript bundle.
+While this requires touching one code file, it's a simple copy-paste operation and provides better performance than parsing all markdown files on every page load.

 ## Adding a New Blog Post

 ### Step 1: Create the Markdown File

-1. Create a new `.md` file in `client/src/content/blog/` directory
+1. Create a new `.md` file in `client/public/content/blog/` directory
 2. Use a URL-friendly filename (lowercase, hyphens instead of spaces)
    - Example: `my-new-post.md` (not `My New Post.md`)